How Much Does a Painter and Decorator Cost in 2024?

 Tradesman to remove and replace any furniture 3 – 4 days

-Redecorate a two-bedroom 5 – 6 days
+Decorate a two-bedroom house 5 – 6 days

-Three-bedroom semi-detached 7 – 9 days
+Decorate a three-bedroom semi-detached house 7 – 9 days

-Five-bedroom detached house.
-10 – 14 days
+Decorate a five-bedroom detached house 10 – 14 days

 Painting kitchen cabinets 2 – 3 days